Master of Science in Historic Preservation

 Recent graduates and working professionals with professional or non-professional degrees in architecture are invited to apply.

 Digital Historical Architectural Research and Material Analysis (D.H.A.R.M.A) is a research team founded in 2007 based at the University of Notre Dame School of Architecture.
-The team, under the direction of Prof. Krupali Krusche, works on documenting historic monuments and World Heritage Sites around the world with the use of Leica 3D laser scanners.
+The team, under the direction of Professor Krupali Krusche, works on documenting historic monuments and World Heritage Sites around the world with the use of Leica 3D laser scanners.
 These high-speed, long-range scanners are ideal for projects that are difficult to document by traditional methods.
 The scanner provides researchers with the most field-efficient means of data collection.
-Recently the team has also used 3D scanning to aging effects on historic buildings and reconstruction processes of buildings with historical value.
+Recently the team has also used 3D scanning to document aging effects on historic buildings and reconstruction processes of buildings with historical value.

 The VisArray project team under the leadership of Dr. Christopher Sweet is exploring methods for combining two primary technologies into a single interactive system for cataloging, analyzing and displaying both point and raster data at extremely high resolutions.